holixon/axon-event-transformation-example/README.md

 - The size of the index file seems to be 2097152 bytes (approx 2mb) for event segment files of default size (256mb) and for a drastically reduced event segment size of 977k.
 - The size of global-index-00000.xref is 64mb.
 - Events use Jackson serializer storing payload as JSON.
+- One event contains a forecast for the next year (a map keyed with date and valued with measurement)
 - Event payload is then represented like this:

 ```json